Vaibhav-Manral/Vaibhav-Manral/README.md

 🙂   Exploring new technologies and learning data structures and algorithms.
 🎓   Learning Full Stack Web Development Javascript and its frameworks at Masai School 💼   I aspire to work as a full stack web developer.
-🌱   Learning more about AWS, MongoDB, Python and Typscript.
+🌱   Learning more about AWS, MongoDB, Python and Typescript.
 👯‍♂️   I’m looking to collaborate on MERN Stack projects and lot of learnings.
-Happy to                    Contribute in Open source Projects
-💬   Ask me about anything related to MERN stack and data structure & algorithms.I will be happy to tell, if
+Happy to Contribute in Open source Projects 💬   Ask me about anything related to MERN stack and data structure & algorithms.I will be happy to tell, if
         I am unable then surely we will together learn new things.